10 unmissable sights in Prague

 The St Vitus Cathedral is the most important in Prague, and one of its most significant monuments, with construction of the temple beginning in 1344

 The Golden Lane is a small and narrow street located inside the Prague Castle.
-The route was the residence of goldsmiths and then Franz Kafka.
+It was named after a goldsmiths who lived there in the 17th century.
+Later Franz Kafka also took up residency there..
+Find out how to get there.

 Wenceslas Square has witnessed many recent historical events and is a place where many demonstrations and public gatherings take place.